William Sharp Bush

-Born on 27 July 1786 in Wilmington, Delaware, he was the son of John Bush, a veteran of the Revolution.
+Born on July 27, 1786 in Wilmington, Delaware, William Sharp Bush was the son of John Bush, a veteran of the American Revolutionary War.
 The family’s circumstances prevented the young man from attending college, but he did receive the benefits of a private tutor, enabling him to “acquire a fund of information calculated to give him a dignified rank in the general round of conversation.”
 With a good “English” education under his belt, his father placed him in the care of a merchant to learn the secrets of a successful business.
 The world of the counting house held no appeal for Bush, however, and he soon moved to the country to take up farming.

 In 1807, following the British attack on the frigate Chesapeake, Bush sought a commission in the state militia.
 “Ambition and his love of country” united, and the following summer he received a commission as a second lieutenant in the Marine Corps.
 In March 1811 he was promoted to first lieutenant.

 The lieutenant of Marines was in charge of the ship’s Marine detachment.
 Among his men, his command was supreme, but in terms of the shipboard hierarchy, the Marine lieutenant was subordinate to the ship’s captain and officer of the watch.
 His duties were those that directly related to the supervision and training of the Marine detachment.
 Every evening he inspected the men to see that they were clean, sober, and in good health.
 He frequently trained the men at the manual of arms and occasionally allowed them to fire at a target.
 He ensured that a guard was properly formed and saw the sentries posted in the proper places around the ship.
 In battle, the Marine lieutenant formed up his men in the waist of the ship to act as sharpshooters or to repel boarders.
 A Marine lieutenant made $30.00 per month.